 Step 3: A brief departure: Watercolour sketch

 To get a better feel for the tones and contrasts, as well as the strenght of the overall composition, this watercolour was made (note: this is not mirrored).
-It may act as a rough guide when applying shading to the print plate, as well as for the sky and ground.

 Please note that the shape, number, placement etc of stones on this watercolour is not right.
 I have these details exactly right on the drawing, I did not need to have it here.

 Step 4: Transfer of outline to print plate

 The way this will be printed is by engraving the scene into a zinc plate.
 Technically this is called "Intaglio Print".